nunchistudio/blacksmith/documentation/introduction/start/create.md

 A Blacksmith application is compiled and run as a Go plugin by the CLI.

-Go plugins act like Go applications but can be loaded by external programs, like the Blacksmith CLI does.
-Go plugins are `main` packages without `init` and `main` functions.
+Go plugins act like Go applications but can be loaded by external programs.
+The CLI compiles your Go code as a Go plugin.
+Go plugins are `main` packages without a `main` function.

-The CLI needs to validate, load, and run an application.
-To achieve this, it must have a `main` package including the following function signature:
+To achieve this, the `main` package of your application must have a function with the following signature:
 ```go
 func Init() *blacksmith.Options